JeremyUtt/GroupmeCatBot/README.md

 ## Configuration

-Currently, there is no feature to configure groupme accounts within the program.
-To do so, copy the **accounts template.json** and **groups template.json**  to **accounts.json** and **groups.json** respectively.
-Then, fill in your account and group information into their respective locations in the files.
-Leave the token field in **accounts.json** blank.

-> Note: I plan to add account integration into the program later on
+To give the bot access to your groupme account, select the **Add Account** Option when prompted and follow in-program directions.

+Repeat this same process to add a group ID to the bot.

+To find the ID for your group, find an invite link to the group. it should be in the format:

+     groupme.com/join_group/**{ID HERE}**/{UNRELATED}

+the nunbers in the **ID HERE** section is the Groups ID number.

 ## Usage